Friedrich von Pourtalès: Early life

 Graf de Pourtalès was born on 24 October 1853.
-He was a son of Wilhelm von Pourtalès (1815–1889) and Charlotte Luise Auguste Gräfin von Maltzan zu Wartenberg und Penzlin.
+He was a son of Wilhelm von Pourtalès (1815–1889) and Charlotte Luise Auguste Gräfin von Maltzan zu Wartenberg und Penzlin (1827–1861).
+His maternal grandfather, Count Mortimer von Maltzan, the Foreign Minister of Prussia from 1841 to 1842.
 His father spent a number of years in Venice creating a collection of Renaissance sculpture, which included works by Jacopo Sansovino and Andrea Riccio, and paintings by old Italian masters.
 His siblings included Louise de Pourtalès (who died aged 29 in 1879), Johanna Albertine Antoinette de Pourtalès (wife of Bernard von Jagow-Calberwisch) and Rosa Margarete Guillemette Mathilde Auguste von Pourtalès (wife of Moritz von Hohenthal).

 Among his extended family were uncles Count Guillaume von Pourtalès and Count Albert von Pourtalès (a member of the Prussian House of Lords who was appointed the Prussian Minister to France by William I and was succeeded by future Chancellor Otto von Bismarck in 1861).
-His family, who were originally Swiss, were Protestant bankers.
-The Pourtalès title was created in 1750 by the King of Prussia Frederick William II.
+His family, who were originally French, were Protestant bankers.
+The Pourtalès title was created in 1750 by the King of Prussia Frederick II.
 He was also a cousin of Theobald von Bethmann Hollweg, the Chancellor of the German Empire and Minister President of Prussia from 1907 to 1917.
 Another cousin was Count James Pourtalès, who previously owned the family estate and went bankrupt in the Panic of 1893.